-- Served as Molina Healthcare director since February 2012 (Class I director) - Chairman of compliance committee - Member of corporate governance and nominating committee - Served as New Mexico State University's Vice President for Economic Development since 2006 - Served as the Director of the University's Pete V. Domenici Institute since 2009 - Was the President and Chief Executive Officer of Cimarron Health Plan in New Mexico from 1993 to 2003 - From 1987 to 1990, served a term as the Governor of the state of New Mexico - From 1981 to 1984, served as Assistant Secretary of the U.S. Department of the Interior - Holds a Ph.D. in economics from Iowa State University
+- Served as Molina Healthcare director since February 2012 (Class I director) - Member of audit committee, corporate governance and nominating committee, and compliance committee - Served as New Mexico State University's Vice President for Economic Development since 2006 - Served as the Director of the University's Pete V. Domenici Institute since 2009 - Was the President and Chief Executive Officer of Cimarron Health Plan in New Mexico from 1993 to 2003 - From 1987 to 1990, served a term as the Governor of the state of New Mexico - From 1981 to 1984, served as Assistant Secretary of the U.S. Department of the Interior - Holds a Ph.D. in economics from Iowa State University